mihailfox/proxmox-openapi/docs/devcontainer.md

 The script reuses `command_get_config` from `scripts/common.sh`
 to enumerate the `mounts` array in `devcontainer.json`, resolve `${localEnv:...}` placeholders, and pre-create the corresponding files or directories.
 This prevents Docker from failing when optional configuration files are absent locally while still allowing host ↔ container synchronization.
+The default Bash history mount now targets `${HOME}/.dev_con_bash_history`, avoiding conflicts with other Devcontainer workspaces that previously shared `~/.bash_history`.

 ## Lifecycle Scripts